dielect/lobe-tavily-search-plugin/README.md

 - This plugin requires a valid Tavily API key to function

-- Make sure to keep your API key secure and never commit it to version control
+- `Make sure to keep your API key secure and never commit it to version control`

-- For production use, configure your environment variables properly

 <p align="center">Made with ❤️ for the LobeChat community</p>